Wisden Trophy: 2020 – Final Wisden Trophy Series

-Played during the COVID-19 Pandemic, it was announced that this would be the final series playing for the Wisden Trophy.
+Played during the COVID-19 pandemic, it was announced that this would be the final series playing for the Wisden Trophy.

 Cricket all around the globe had come to a halt as a result of the pandemic and consequently imposed lockdowns in different countries.
 This series, played under special regulations owing to the pandemic, marked the resumption of International cricket.
 Under the special regulations, two Bio-Secure venues were created at Old Trafford, Manchester and Rose Bowl, Southampton.
 The venues had on-site hotels and players were not allowed to travel outside.
 Also, the use of saliva to shine the ball had been banned.
 The players were tested repetitively throughout the series and were advised to not exchange high-fives and hugs during the play.

 The West Indies team were required to spend two weeks in isolation before beginning with their practice due to the guidelines from UK government.
 Darren Bravo, Keemo Paul and Shimron Hetmeyer pulled out of the tour.

 England won the series 2–1, to regain the trophy, after falling one test behind and then winning the remaining two tests comfortably.
 Seam bowler Stuart Broad was the hero, after being left out for the first test, contributing 6 wickets in the second test and 10 wickets plus 62 runs in the final test.

-Summary of results
+Results

 A team had to win a series to regain the Wisden Trophy, a drawn series resulting in the current holders retaining the trophy.
 A total of 28 Wisden Trophy series were played, with West Indies winning 14 and England 10.
 The remaining 4 series were drawn, with West Indies retaining the Wisden Trophy on three occasions (1973–74, 1991 and 1995) and England on one occasion (2015).
 In the series' 57-year history the Wisden Trophy changed hands on seven occasions (1968, 1973, 2000, twice in 2009, 2019 and 2020), with England regaining the trophy in 1968, 2000, May 2009 and 2020, while the West Indies regained it in 1973, March 2009 and 2019.

 120 Test matches were played, with West Indies winning 48 times, England 36 times, and 36 matches being drawn.
 Brian Lara is the top scorer in the Wisden Trophy series with 2983 runs, while Curtly Ambrose is the leading wicket taker with 164 wickets.